-With Thanksgiving behind us (Thanksgiving Behind is a medical condition caused by seastuffing your yap with turkey dinner and sitting around watching football) it is time to look forward to the next big event, and with it my opinions.
+With Thanksgiving behind us (Thanksgiving Behind is a medical condition caused by stuffing your yap with turkey dinner and sitting around watching football) it is time to look forward to the next big event, and with it my opinions.

 For starters, when you wish someone something, be specific.
 If somebody tells me “Season’s Greetings” I assume that since the year consists of four seasons and we are currently in the winter season, that they are wishing me “Winter’s Greetings” which is a nasty thing to wish on somebody who experiences winter in the midwest, where winter can greet you with frostbite, freezing temperatures, and a foot of snow.
 So do not wish me “Season’s Greetings” at this time of year.
 In the summer, sure, I’m fine with it, but not in the winter.